Welcome to the Ultimate Guide to Solar Panels in Connecticut

 Below is important information about the public policy, rules, and economic reasons that affect your ability to go solar here in Connecticut:

 Connecticut's Renewable Portfolio Standard

-Class I contains our friend residential solar; mixed in with 10 other sources like wind, fuel cells, methane gas, and all kinds of ocean power.
-20% out of 23% must come from Class I sources, and again that includes solar.
+- Class I contains our friend residential solar; mixed in with 10 other sources like wind, fuel cells, methane gas, and all kinds of ocean power.
+40% of the states energy must come from Class I sources by 2030, and again that includes solar.

 Connecticut Electricity Prices

 Connecticut may be a relatively small state, but the electricity prices sure aren't.
 The average retail price for electricity is 21 cents per kWh, compared to a national average about 13.6 cents/kWh.

 And those 21-cent prices aren’t going down anytime soon, folks.
 It looks like a rate of about 3.5% increases will be constant going forward, and that’s without unforeseen spikes in price caused by regulation, instability, and more.
 With solar panels on your home, you are protected from rises in prices; in fact, when the prices go up, you get paid more for the electricity your system generates!